gi-ev/LNI-proceedings/README.md

 This howto is based on a Windows environment.
 Linux users should have ready most of the tools required.

+On both Windows and Linux, one can use [Docker](https://www.docker.com/) for a fully configured Linux environment being able to build the proceedings.
+For inspection, the docker image can be found at <https://hub.docker.com/r/koppor/texlive/>.
+Assuming, the proceedings reside in `c:\git-repositories\proceedings`, following command leads to a bash shell enabling running the required commands:

+    docker run -v /c/git-repositories/proceedings:/var/texlive -it koppor/texlive:v1.1.0 bash

 #### Recommended setup of MiKTeX